 4. Sniffing Your Partner’s Laundry

 No sane person puts “sniff your significant other's dirty socks” on their to-do list, but perhaps they should.
 A 2018 study published in the Journal of Personality and Social Psychology shows that sniffing a loved one’s clothes can reduce stress.
 In the study, 96 women sniffed one of three scents—a neutral smell, their romantic partner’s scent, or the scent of a stranger.
 The stranger’s smell caused cortisol to spike.
 But their partner’s smell?
 It reduced stress.

-For the shy and tone-deaf, singing in a group might be a anxiety-fueled nightmare—but they should try it anyway.
-A pilot study presented at the Society for Neuroscience conference last year showed that, in people with Parkinson's disease, singing in a group can reduce heart rate, blood pressure, and cortisol levels.
-(Researchers cautioned that this is preliminary data.)
+For the shy and tone-deaf, singing in a group might be an anxiety-fueled nightmare—but they should try it anyway.
+A pilot study presented at the Society for Neuroscience conference in 2018 showed that, in people with Parkinson's disease, singing in a group can reduce heart rate, blood pressure, and cortisol levels.
+(The preliminary data had not been peer-reviewed.)
 The findings jibe with a 2016 study from Drexel University that found, no matter your skill level, making art usually reduces cortisol levels [PDF].